dotnet/corefx/README.md

 * **System.Reflection.Metadata**.
 Provides a highly-tuned, low-level ECMA-335 metadata reader.
 This is the same reader used by "[Roslyn]" C# and Visual Basic compilers to parse assemblies.

+* **System.Reflection.TypeExtensions**.
+Provides extension methods for types in the System.Reflection namespace.
+  These extensions are designed to be source-compatible with older reflection-based APIs.

 * **System.Resources.ReaderWriter**.
 Provides classes for reading and writing resources in the system-default format.

 * **System.Runtime**.
 Provides the fundamental primitives, classes, and base classes that define commonly-used value